 Remembrance at Heligan

-Join us for a long weekend of Remembrance this November.
-Now, 110 years since the outbreak of WW1 – our team today continues to remember The Lost Gardeners of Heligan on a daily basis – and we’ve recently installed intimately handcrafted memorial slates around The Gardens, paying permanent tribute to all 13 Heligan Men who set out from here to serve in World War 1.
-On your visit to the Gardens, look out for: The Lost: Samuel Hunkin, Charles Dyer, John George Barron, William Robins Guy, Charles Ball, Percy Carhart, William George Perry, Leonard Warne, Albert Henry Rowe.
-The Returned: Fred Paynter, Archibald Smaldon, John Varey and Keeper William Turner.
+Join us for a long weekend of remembrance this November.
+Now, 111 years since the outbreak of the First World War – our team today continues to remember the ‘Lost Gardeners of Heligan’ on a daily basis – we have intimately handcrafted memorial slates around The Gardens, paying permanent tribute to all 13 Heligan men who set out from here to serve our country.

-On your journey through The Gardens, you can stop by the grotto to light a candle in memory of a loved one, pausing for a moment of reflection.
+On your journey through the gardens, you can stop by the grotto to light a candle in memory of a loved one, pausing for a moment of reflection.

 We will be raising money for the Royal British Legion over this period and encourage donations if you can.